St Leonards suburb profile

 St Leonards property market performance

-The rental market for units in St Leonards has experienced a moderate increase, with average rent rising by 5.9% to $900 over the last 12 months.
-In contrast, house rental prices have remained unchanged at $1,100, reflecting a stable demand for house rentals in the area.
+The rental market for units in St Leonards has experienced a modest increase, with average rent rising by 3.9% over the last 12 months to $930.
+The house rental market remains inactive, with no significant data available.

 5 year median price trend for houses and units